wakefullynx/circumcircle/README.md

 # circumcircle

-Calculates the circumcircle of a triangle.
+Calculates the circumcircle of a triangle (or three points).